 We are giving the freedom to choose what we want now, and what we want later.
 Becoming financially independent is not something reserved for the elite, it’s something reserved for those who are willing and able to delay the access to the pleasures that are available to them.

 It is a reward for those who have the discipline to live under their means, while their friends are partying.
 It’s a gut to invest in your knowledge instead of watching television.
 It’s the art of living under your means and slowly creating their freedom.

 Financial freedom is in my Source Code

-The power of written word is immense and it holds you accountable.
+The power of the written word is immense and it holds you accountable.
 The fact that you wrote it, means that you have to follow up on it.
-It is a constant reminder on how you want to live your life.
-And you know when you aren’t true to your ideals.
+It is a constant reminder of how you want to live your life.
+And you know when you aren’t true to your ideas.